commoncrawl/cc-host-index/README.md

 Yes, these commands take a while to run.

+This repo also has `duckdb-to-csv.py`, which you can use to run a single SQL command and get csv output.

 ## Example SQL queries

 Host fetches, non-English count, and ranking.
 Note the use of `url_host_tld` ... that is recommended